Create and manage encryption scopes

 Disable an encryption scope

-When an encryption scope is disabled, you are no longer billed for it.
 Disable any encryption scopes that are not needed to avoid unnecessary charges.
-For more information, see Azure Storage encryption for data at rest.
+For more information, see Billing for encryption scopes.

 To disable an encryption scope in the Azure portal, navigate to the Encryption Scopes setting for the storage account, select the desired encryption scope, and select Disable.